Easy Sloppy Joes Recipe

 - 6 hamburgr buns, toasted lightly in oven.

 - 2 tbsp butter

-Stir in the mustard, garlic powder, brown sugar and ketchup, mix thoroughly.
-Reduce heat, and then simmer for 30 or until ready to serve.
+- Stir in the mustard, garlic powder, brown sugar and ketchup, mix thoroughly.
+Reduce heat, and then simmer for about 20 minutes or until ready to serve.